frankiezeager/jekyll-now/_posts/2018-3-3-Trap-Generator.md

 2. A character-based RNN model over the word-level model I used in this example.
 I thought the word level word2vec input would allow the model to have more context for the songs it was generating, but I think having a 30,000+ word vocabulary size vs a 26+ character vocabulary size made it *much* more difficult to train.
 3. More data.
 Although 500,000 sequences as input *seems* like a lot of data, I'm not sure it was enough for the model to learn.
 Think about it; the model has to learn english syntax, grammar, and the nuances of lyrics *from scratch*, so the size of data was actually fairly limited to learn all of this information.
 Of course, with a character-level model, there would be much more data, since splitting up lyrics into 10 character sequences provides much more sample data to learn from, but with the added complication of learning spelling.

 If you’d like to view the full code, you can check it out on my github repository [here](https://github.com/frankiezeager/trap_generator).
-You can also try generating your own lyrics by using my Heroku app located [here (I've taken it down for cost reasons, but I'll be putting a less resource intense version up soon!)](http://trap-generator.zeager.xyz).
+If you'd like to test your trap knowledge by guessing which lyrics are computer generated, you can use the web app I created [here](http://trap-generator.zeager.xyz)(http://trap-generator.zeager.xyz).